YichenQian09/CS516-project/README.md

 ## To run the project:
-0. Download and unzip the file downloaded from https://lfs.aminer.cn/lab-datasets/citation/citation-network1.zip.
-Go to folder db/data and run reformat_data.py to produce papers.csv, authorship.csv, citation.csv and abstract.csv
+0. Download and unzip the file downloaded from https://lfs.aminer.cn/lab-datasets/citation/citation-network1.zip to get outputacm.txt.
+Go to folder db/data and run reformat_data.py to produce papers.csv, authorship.csv, citation.csv and abstract.csv.
+Make sure your reformat_data.py and outputacm.txt are in the same folder.

+Note: because these csv files are too large, we restrict uploading it to github.
+If you want to change them, it's better to change the reformat_data.py.

 1. If you are using MacOS, switch your shell to bash ($chsh -s /bin/bash)